-The Royal Botanic Garden Edinburgh, one of the first Physic gardens in Britain founded in 1670 by two doctors on a plot no bigger than a tennis court, at a time of great change in an overcrowed medieval Edinburgh full of disease.
-In this lecture I will tell you about Edinburgh’s history, introduce you to some of the most important plant hunters, show you around the gardens and give you an insight into the workings of a modern botanic garden.
+The Royal Botanic Garden Edinburgh, one of the first Physic gardens in Britain founded in 1670 by two doctors on a plot no bigger than a tennis court, at a time of great change in an overcrowded medieval Edinburgh full of disease.
+In this talk I will tell you about Edinburgh’s history, introduce you to some of the most important plant hunters, show you around the gardens and give you an insight into the workings of a modern botanic garden.
 We will also look at Edinburgh’s satellite gardens with their varying growing conditions.
 Benmore in Argyllshire with its 90″ of rain a year, Logan near Stranraer with its subtropical plants and Dawyck with its giant conifers.
 The talk will be accompanied by a selection of digital photographs and lasts 1 to 2 hours depending on your requirements.

 To see my complete list of talks go to Talks and Lectures.